-The NSDI supports and advances the building of a Global Spatial Data Infrastructure, consistent the nation that will serve as a foundation for users of geographic information11.
+OMB Circular A-16 addresses "data themes" that are defined as electronic records and coordinates for a topic or subject, such as elevation or vegetation.
+The Circular requires the development, maintenance, and dissemination of a standard core set of geospatial information for the nation that will serve as a foundation for users of geographic information11.
 This set of data consists of themes of national significance.
 Themes providing the core, most commonly used set of base data are known as "framework" data, specifically geodetic control12, orthoimagery13, elevation and bathymetry14, transportation, hydrography15, cadastral16, and governmental units.
 Recently, the FGDC has published a series of data content standards that define the framework data themes.